-The 2006-2007 year low rainfall resulted in the most subsequent drop in water level elevations since the initiation of groundwater elevation monitoring in 2001.
-A resultant significant decrease in the gasoline and diesel concentrations in all source area monitoring wells occurred in the past three quarters.
-The drop in concentrations is attributed to a portion of the dissolved mass of contamination absorbing onto the newly created vadose zone.
+The 2006-2008 years low rainfall resulted in the most subsequent drop in water level elevations since the initiation of groundwater elevation monitoring in 2001.
+A resultant significant decrease in the gasoline and diesel concentrations in all source area monitoring wells occurred in the past three quarters, with an observed increase with the large amount of rainfall received in December 2008.
+The drop in concentrations, and subsequent rise, can be attributed to a portion of the dissolved mass of contamination absorbing onto the newly created vadose zone, and then desorbing with a rise in the groundwater table.